formula1/domain-config-formatter/readme.md

 **Buy default**
 - All traffic from unknown hosts are blocked
+- **WARNING** If unknownHost.allow !== none and there is no white list, everything not covered by the blacklist or the allowed types are allowed through and goes to the resolved target
-- all traffic for sites and unknown hosts will point to `localhost:8080`
+- all traffic for sites, altnames and unknown hosts should default to `localhost:8080`
   - inorder to change this default, you can set the  `defaultTarget`
   - Each site can also override the default by setting its target
     - Each altsite can override it's subject's target with its own